cdessanti/drdb_heavy/README.md

 Info: Restore of database tpch_r2 has been successful.
       Elapsed time 11 seconds.
 ```
-Duplicate a database called into using the lz4 compression for the maximum speed up
+Duplicate a database called tpch_r into a new one called tpch_dump using the lz4 compression for the maximum speed.

 ```bash
 ./drdbheavy.sh duplicate --database=tpch_r --targetdatabase=tpch_dump \